fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 - discoverable, ideally in a single place as opposed to multiple
 - clear
 - concise when describing individual pieces of functionality
-- detailed when describing entire application scenarios, e.g. in the form of case studies
+- detailed when describing entire application scenarios, e.g. in the form of example notebooks
 - available for the latest version, but if possible also for past versions ([example](https://scikit-learn.org/dev/versions.html))
-- maintainable: it should be simple for maintainers to update/validate
+- maintainable: it should be simple or at least clear for maintainers how to update/validate
 - without ads (readthedocs always has ads that are shown alongside our documentation)

 ## Proposal